 And on Sunday, when I head to Stockholm, I have to change in Alvesta, so that probably means I will have the same complication to deal with.

-Travel is supposed to be an adventure.
+Travel should be an adventure.
 This just makes it more of one than I was looking for.

 At least it was a nice day for a ferry ride.